wehann/azure-docs/articles/batch/batch-upgrade-policy.md

 ms.custom:
 ---

-# Create an Azure Batch pool with Automatic Operation System (OS) Upgrade
+# Create an Azure Batch pool with Automatic Operating System (OS) Upgrade

 > [!IMPORTANT]
 > - Support for pools with Auto OS Upgrade in Azure Batch is currently in public preview, and is currently controlled by an account-level feature flag.
 If you want to use this feature, please start a [support request](../azure-portal/supportability/how-to-create-azure-support-request.md) and provide your batch account to request its activation.